 This shared task will examine translation between the following language pairs:

-In this fourth edition of this task, we will evaluate systems for the translation of biomedical documents for the following languages pairs:
+In this fifth edition of this task, we plan to evaluate systems for the translation of biomedical abstracts for the following languages pairs:

 Parallel corpora will be available for all language pairs but also monoligual corpora for some languages.
 Evaluation will be carried out both automatically and manually.

-Submissions will consist of regular full papers of 6-10 pages, plus additional pages for references, formatted following the ACL 2019 guidelines.
+Submissions will consist of regular full papers of 6-10 pages, plus additional pages for references.
+Formatting will follow EMNLP guidelines (TBC).
 Supplementary material can be added to research papers.
 In addition, shared task participants will be invited to submit short papers (suggested length: 4-6 pages, plus references) describing their systems or their evaluation metrics.
 Both submission and review processes will be handled electronically.
 Note that regular papers must be anonymized, while system descriptions should not be.

 We encourage individuals who are submitting research papers to evaluate their approaches using the training resources provided by this conference and past workshops, so that their experiments can be repeated by others using these publicly available corpora.

 |Subscribe to to the announcement list for WMT by entering your e-mail address below.
 This list will be used to announce when the test sets are released, to indicate any corrections to the training sets, and to amend the deadlines as needed.|

 |You can read past announcements on the Google Groups page for WMT.
 These also include an archive of announcements from earlier workshops.|

 WMT follows the ACL's anti-harassment policy

 For general questions, comments, etc. please send email